bbmokhtari/django-translations/docs/guide/context.rst

    Translations created!

-To create the translations of the defined purview for a list of instances:
+To create the translations of a list of instances and some relations of it:

 .. testcode:: guide_create_2

-   from sample.models import Continent from translations.context import Context
+   from translations.context import Context from sample.models import Continent

    continents = list(Continent.objects.all())
+   relations = ('countries', 'countries__cities',)

-   with Context(continents, 'countries', 'countries__cities') as context:
+   with Context(continents, *relations) as context:

        # change the list of instances like before
        continents[0].name = 'Europa'